CodeWithDennis/larament/README.md

 - A custom password generator action is available on the user profile and user resource pages.
 - Global user search includes email addresses in results for better user discovery.
 - All component labels are automatically translatable.
-- The `composer review` command runs a series of tests to ensure the codebase is clean and ready for deployment.
+- A `composer review` command that runs PINT, PHPStan, and PEST.
 - Helper file is included for custom helper functions.

 ### Design